matn7/Google-Platform-Notes/flashcard/Microservices.md

 of a request and to identify bottlenecks.

-By collecting and analyzing data from these three sources, you can gain a comprehensive understanding of the internal state of your microservices architecture.
+By collecting and analyzing data from these three sources, you can gain a comprehensive understanding of the internal state of your microservices' architecture.
 This understanding can be used to identify and troubleshoot problems, improve performance, and ensure the overall health of your system.

 ## What is monitoring?